Horse64/old-core.horse64.org/docs/Specification/Horse64.md

 value to a 64bit float (C's `double`).
 For example, a division result will be represented and returned as an `int64_t` if non-fractional, and only otherwise as `double`.
-Note that `double` type of C has poor precision outside of `-4503599627370496` to `+4503599627370496`, so for large values you are advised to stick to non-fractionals or expect very inaccurate results.
+In both cases `type(your_number)` will return `"number"` in Horse64, so this difference is only relevant for the following practical consideration: the `double` type of C has poor precision outside of `-4503599627370496` to `+4503599627370496`, so for large values you are advised to stick to non-fractionals or expect very inaccurate results.